1LessTax.com

 new or rehab special

-building acquisition Generally Agriculture,
+building acquisition Generally Agriculture,horticulture and other

 single purpose buildings. (advantageous tax code opportunity for any